 Looking for such skills begins by formulating a detailed job description that outlines all requirements effectively.
 By advertising an intelligently crafted job description, an organization ensures that only the best individuals apply for the position.

-Through the job description, you are not only telling your potential employees what their job will look like but also you are telling a lot about your company’s HR department culture and overall employee experience.
-A thoughtful job description tells potential employees that your team is detail-oriented while a poorly written job description tells candidates that your team lacks organization.
+In addition, an organization establishes a lot about its HR department, culture, and overall employee experience through the job description.
+Therefore, a thoughtful HR manager job description tells potential employees that your team is detail-oriented, while a poorly written job description tells candidates that your team lacks organization.

 - job responsibilities